 Action Scripts are one of the most important tools in a PYXI application design.
 They are used wherever a developer-defined Action is to be performed – this includes:

-All the standard Script Syntax rules apply to ActionScripts.
+All the standard Script Syntax automations apply to ActionScripts.
 In addition, the following sections discuss additional features relevant only to ActionScripts.

 You can update any editable field of the record against which the ActionScript is being executed.

 The general syntax of a line to update a field is as follows: